WhiteCat3768/combat_system_undertale_inspired/README.md

 # combat_system_undertale_inspired
-An html based fighting game closely inspired by fighting mechanics from Undertale game made by Toby Fox.
+An html based fighting game closely inspired by fighting mechanics from a game "Undertale" which was made by Toby Fox.